maelle/http-testing-course/content/part-2/slides/index.en.md

 -   What are the secrets your package use?
 API keys?

+-   Use special accounts for testing if possible.

--   Where do they live?
+-   Where do secrets live?
 Headers?
 Files?

--   Learn how to keep them safe, double-check.
+-   Learn how to keep secrets safe, double-check.

 -   Learn how to handle mistakes. (:speak_no_evil: I recently leaked my own GitHub PAT!)